Exhibitions Currently Available |

 ARTST - ACTIVIST - VISIONARY presents examples of Romare Bearden’s influences as an artist of social conscience and action.
 Romare Bearden (1911–1988) recognized as one of the most important visual artists of the 20th Century, countered racial stereotypes with images drawn from history, literature, and the free world of his imagination.

-Drawn from the Romare Bearden Foundation Collection, the exhibition examines how he agitated for change through images and writing.
+the exhibition examines how he agitated for change through images and writing.
 Included are a diverse collection of original collage, watercolor, limited edition prints, reproductions, and rare archival material, including his magazine covers and editorial cartoons.
 The exhibition premiered at the new Black History Museum in Richmond, VA, in January, 2016.
-It was presented at the National Civil Rights Museum, Memphis, TN, in 2019.
+It was presented at the National Civil Rights Museum, Memphis, TN, in 2019. |

 |